 TRIBAL ADVISORY DIVISION

-Focus Areas of the FAST Project:
+Focus Areas of the Tribal Advisory Division:

 Cultural Awareness – 9 tribes are unique and have many similarities, but are different in many areas from spirituality, employment opportunities, size, location of services, traditions, needs, and resources.
 Six training events on cultural responsiveness have been provided to our FAST Team, in addition to 4 SVI events, 4 FAST Round Tables and an MMIP Summit, all culturally focused.